How to Get Wood Glue Out of Carpet (Expert Tips That Work!)

 Commercial Products That Remove Wood Glue

-1. Goo Gone Adhesive Remover: Effective on dried glue and safe for most carpet types when used as directed
+• Goo Gone Adhesive Remover: Effective on dried glue, safe for most carpet types when used as directed, and widely available in Singapore hardware stores.

-2. 3M Adhesive Remover: Professional-grade product that works well on stubborn adhesives
+• 3M Adhesive Remover: A professional-grade product that works well on stubborn adhesives and is less likely to leave a greasy residue than some alternatives.

-3. Motsenbockers Lift Off: Specifically formulated for adhesive removal from fabrics and carpets
+• Motsenbocker’s Lift Off: Specifically formulated for adhesive removal from fabrics and carpets, making it one of the safer choices for carpet stain removal without damage concerns.

 Post-Removal Carpet Care